 -Hugh Roe O’Donnell

 It’s strange how Huge Roe and Hugh O’Neill almost complimented the other.
 The Tyrconnell chief was young, charismatic, active, a true firebrand.
 He could mass no great armies and could fight no great battles, but he excelled at quick manoeuvre, at raids, at cavalry usage.
 His reach stretched from the northern coast to near the gates of Limerick, and his dominance of Connacht was nearly total at one point in the first half of the war.
 Having lost some toes escaping an English jail, his passion to the cause of their defeat was obvious, and every account mentions Hugh Roe’s inspiration and morale-strengthening abilities.
-Building a connection of allies, he was a truly fearsome adversary.
+Building a connection of allies in line with O’Neill, he was a truly fearsome adversary.
 His daring and aggressive nature served him well throughout the war, but it invariably fell through at points, most notably at Kinsale when he pushed hard for battle, then appeared late for the actual fight.
 Hugh Roe also struggled under the monotony of siegework, a flaw that indirectly led to the defection of his cousin Niall Garbh.
 But much of the success of the rebels, in the land they seemed to control, the leaders they propped up and the alarm they caused the English stemmed from Hugh Roe.
 The fact that his death precipitated the withdrawal of Tyrconnell from the war is proof enough of his value.

 -James FitzThomas FitzGerald

 The Sugan Earl owed everything to the power and prestige of Hugh O’Neill, but proved a somewhat able leader himself, at least for a time.
 It managed to co-ordinate a wide degree of Munster families and clans into a loosely arranged fighting force, enough to control Munster for a period, seizing towns and castles.
 His war was one of ambush and retreat, of resisting sieges and insurgency.
 In the end, FitzThomas never really got a chance to prove himself on the field of battle, limited to the guerrilla war that nearly all Munster rebellions were marked with.
-Isolated from northern support and facing renewed English efforts in the form of George Carew, his plans fell apart.
+Isolated from northern support and facing renewed English efforts in the form of George Carew later in the conflict, his plans fell apart.
 Not lacking bravery or commitment to the cause, FitzThomas lacked loyal allies and enough resources to really make a go of it.
 His unfortunate end was the result of his daring grasp for power.

 The most committed of the committed, O’Rourke was one of the first to declare rebellion with Hugh Roe and could well be considered the last to bow out of the conflict.
-While he served under the Tyrconnell chief in most engagement he still covered himself in glory, especially at the first Curlew Pass fight, when his men did most of the actual fighting.
+While he served under the Tyrconnell chief in most engagements he still covered himself in glory, especially at the first Curlew Pass fight, when his men did most of the actual fighting.
 Making Leitrim an inhospitable place for the English throughout the conflict, O’Rourke did his bit to aid the defence of Ulster even with limited resources.
 Always willing to lend a hand in the campaigns through Connacht or around Sligo, it is interesting to wonder what he may have achieved with a more direct command or a larger army.
-Presumably laying down his arms after Mellifont, O’Rourke was a bitter foe for the English.
+Laying down his arms after Mellifont, O’Rourke was a bitter foe for the English.

 Young and impetuous Maguire was one of the main reasons the rebellion ever got started in the first place.
-Though perhaps he only rebelled a he did with the backing of High Roe, he could claim credit for the first major rebel victory and for seizing Enniskillen castle sometime later.
-An active part of many fronts, from Thomond raids to the Yellow Ford, his death near Cork in 1600 shows how committed he was to the rebels cause, fighting so far from home.
+Though perhaps he only rebelled as he did with the backing of High Roe, he could claim credit for the first major rebel victory and for seizing Enniskillen castle sometime later.
+An active part of many fronts, from Thomond raids to the Yellow Ford, his death near Cork in 1600 shows how committed he was to the rebels’ cause, fighting so far from home.

 Probably Hugh O’Neill’s most trusted lieutenant, Tyrell found himself fighting throughout Ireland during the war, without ever really taking centre stage himself.
 His campaigns in Leinster did some damage and his performance at Kinsale was probably the best of the Irish.
 His eventual retreat from Munster in the aftermath, when O’Sullivan Beare was in desperate need of help, was not so positive, but the rebels could probably have used more people like him.